jaymzh/iptstate/README.md

 probably ncurses).
 Note that if you are using vendor packages you will most likely need the packaged with '-dev' on the end of of it (i.e. ncurses-dev).

-Starting with version 2.2.0 you also need libnetfilter_conntrack version 0.0.50 or later.
+Starting with version 2.2.0, you also need libnetfilter_conntrack version 0.0.50 or later.
 These libraries also require nf_conntrack_netlink and nfnetlink support in your kernel.
+You will also need pkg-config at build-time.

 ## INSTALLATION